epoberezkin/poberezkin.com/posts/2020-03-15-haskell-a-higher-order-language.md

 <img src="/images/haskell.png" width="40%" style="float: left; margin: 20px 20px 10px 0;" />

-The thesis here is that Haskel is not just one of many functional programming languages — it is a different, more advanced programming paradigm.
+The thesis here is that Haskell is not just one of many functional programming languages — it is a different, more advanced programming paradigm.

 Haskell is indeed a functional language, but calling Haskell “a functional language” is like calling a skyscraper “a dwelling” — while technically correct, it does not describe how the latter is much more than just a place to live.